Album: The Wayfaring Stranger

 Nevertheless, The Wayfaring Stranger might not be the best predictor of what Ives was all about.
 The collection is heavily influenced by olde English folk ballads — slow, haunting, barren.
 Even still, Ives’ friendly singing brings these tunes to life, and it’s no surprise that the evocative title track became one of his signature songs.

-Stranger’s influences predate turn-of-the-20th-century Appalachian styles (think Bascom Lamar Lunsford or Clarence Ashley) for the type of early music you’d probably find in Scotland circa 1750.
+Stranger’s influences predate turn-of-the-20th-century Appalachian styles for the type of early music you’d probably find in Scotland circa 1750.
 All Ives needs to do is trade his guitar for a lute, and we’d be transported back to the 18th century.

 The nice thing about traditional music is that it never really goes out of style.
 A good melody is a good melody, plain and simple.
 But for an even catchier melody, I’d suggest “Have a Holly Jolly Christmas.”